fresheneesz/source-map/README.md

 and an object is returned with the following properties:

-* `source`: The original source file, or null if this information is not available.
+* `source`: The original source file name, or null if this information is not available.

 * `line`: The line number in the original source, or null if this information is